rozy754/Ultimate-Success-Library/README.md

 # Frontend
 cd ../client
 npm install

-🔐 Environment Variables
+## 🔐 Environment Variables
 Create a .env file in the /server directory and add the following:

-env
-Copy
-Edit
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key
 RAZORPAY_KEY_ID=your_razorpay_key_id